nat-foerch/Gonzalez--Data-Science-Portfolio/basic_streamlit-app/README.md

-## Overview: This is a description of how to run the streamlit app in this respository!
+## Overview: This is an app that will explore penguin demographics that include three different species and their island, sex, body mass, and more!
+Scroll through the dataset and use the dropdown menu to filter through penguin species!

 ### How to Run the App!